YRZiTO/FlaskBlog/README.md

 # # Full-Feature Flask Blog

-Developed a feature-rich web blog application using Flask and Python, leveraging various technologies and libraries to ensure a robust and interactive user experience.
+Feature-rich web blog application using Flask and Python, leveraging various technologies and libraries to ensure a robust and interactive user experience.
 The project is designed with a fully modular architecture for easy maintainability.

 ## Technologies